benzine12/is-it-hotdog/README.md

 # FastAPI Hotdog App

 This project is a simple FastAPI application that allows users to upload an image and determines whether the image is a hotdog or not.
+It uses a pre-trained Keras model for image classification and provides a web interface for users to upload images.

 ## File Structure
 ```